fedimint/fedimint/README.md

 ### Using the gateway

-First let's have the gatway execute a peg-in so it has an ecash token balance.
+First let's have the gateway execute a peg-in so it has an ecash token balance.
 We can use the same `pegin.sh` script as before, but add an extra parameter to tell it to use the gateway:

 ```shell
 $ ./scripts/pegin.sh 0.0001 1